codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 standards and protocols like MQTT; as I always been craving for new ideas to learn and refine my programming skills, I thought that going a little deeper on the topic would be cool and useful too.
-So once again I `git init` a low-level project on my box to deepen my knowledge on the MQTT protocol, instead of the usual Key-Value store, which happens to be my favourite pet-project of choice when it comes to learn a new language or to dusting out on low-level system programming on UNIX.
+So once again I `git init` a low-level project on my box to deepen my knowledge on the MQTT protocol, and I wanted to push myself a little further by sharing my steps; instead of the usual Key-Value store, which happens to be my favourite pet-project of choice when it comes to learn a new language or to dusting out on low-level system programming on UNIX.

 **Sol** will be a C project, a super-simple MQTT broker for Linux platform which will support version 3.1.1 of the protocol, skipping on older protocols